The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 First Order Cargo

 Unfortunately for the Resistance, the First Order has also come to Batuu and they brought plenty of gear with them.
 This small shop has all your First Order clothing, accessories, and souvenirs if you tend to lean toward the dark side of the Force.
+You can find the small shop near the TIE Echelon ship.
+This is also where you can usually spot a few stormtroopers and Kylo Ren making the rounds to gain recruits for the First Order.

 Resistance Supply

 If you’d rather fight the First Order than join them, head to Resistance Supply.
 You can get costumes, accessories, and other souvenirs emblazoned with the symbol of the Resistance.
+The small stand is close to the exit of Star Wars: Rise of the Resistance and the blue X-Wing.

 Street Market Stalls

-Food and Restaurants at Star Wars: Galaxy’s Edge in Orlando
+Food and restaurants at Star Wars: Galaxy’s Edge in Orlando

 Oga's Cantina in Star Wars: Galaxy's Edge